mch-sg/minesweeper/README.md

 # sweep.zone
 Sweeping the mine.

-This is my minesweeper game created in CSS, VSC.
+This is my game similar to minesweeper.
+Created in VSC.

 ⠀